IMAX: Digital

 Because 70 mm film and projectors are costly, difficult to produce en masse, and the size of auditoriums that house full-size IMAX screens make them expensive to construct, IMAX debuted a digital projection system in 2008 to use with 1.90:1 aspect ratio screens.
 It uses two 2K-resolution projectors that can present either 2D or 3D content in DCI or IMAX Digital Format (IDF; which in itself is a superset of DCI).
 The digital installations have caused some controversy, as many theaters have branded their screens as IMAX after merely retrofitting standard auditoriums with IMAX Digital projectors.
 The screen sizes in these auditoriums are much smaller than those in the purpose-built auditoriums of the original 15/70 IMAX format, and are limited to the 1.90:1 aspect ratio.
 Another disadvantage is the much lower resolution of IMAX Digital.
 The technology has a maximum perceived resolution of 2.9K, compared to traditional IMAX 70 mm projection, which has an estimated resolution of 12K.
 Some reviewers have also noted that many non-IMAX theaters are projecting films at 4K resolution through competing brands such as Dolby Cinema and UltraAVX.

 IMAX has held to a uniform branding of "The IMAX Experience" across various underlying technologies and screen sizes.
 Some have criticized the company's marketing approach, with the format being dubbed "Lie-MAX".
 The company has defended the format by saying it has a bigger screen, brighter picture and better sound than standard theatres.
 Despite the differences with digital IMAX, the cost-effective format has aided in the company's worldwide growth, especially in Russia and China.

 IMAXShift

 In May 2016, IMAX announced the test launch of IMAXShift, a multimedia indoor cycling concept, but decided to discontinue it June 4, 2017.

 Virtual reality

 On September 2, 2016, IMAX announced plans to include virtual reality (VR) into the IMAX theater experience with the opening of a new VR center in Los Angeles that would use a new StarVR headset created by Acer.
 The VR experience was intended for short but interactive videos.
-IMAX opened a total of seven IMAX VR centers and established a fund for the creation of VR content, as well as collborating with Google for the production of IMAX VR cameras.
+IMAX opened a total of seven IMAX VR centers and established a fund for the creation of VR content, as well as collaborating with Google for the production of IMAX VR cameras.
 However, as of May 2021, all seven IMAX VR centers have closed.